 Sirloin Steak with Tomato Basil Sauce

 Sirloin steak takes on a whole new identity when dressed up with a rich, thick tomato basil sauce.
 We first had this recipe with some cousins and it quickly became a family favorite!
 The tender grilled steak soaks in balsamic vinegar and spices, creating a tender cut of meat that pairs perfectly with our homemade marinara sauce.
-The result is a meal very similar to Swiss Steak, and is delicious served with a baked potato, grilled veggies or pasta.
+The result is a meal very similar to Swiss steak.
+It is one of the best beef recipes out there.
 Such a versatile meal, and always a crowd pleaser!

 Tips for Grilling the Perfect Sirloin Steak

 For the juiciest, most tender sirloin steak, here are a few of our tried and true tips: